 Abhishek Bachchan HUGS Vivek Oberoi Despite His NASTY DIG At Aishwarya Rai Bachchan & Salman Khan!

-It's known to all that Aishwarya Rai Bachchan had a very controversial past owing to the two actors of the B-town - Salman Khan and Vivek Oberoi.
-These are the two actors, with whom Aishwarya will neither share screen space nor be cordial with them in future.
+It's known to all that Aishwarya Rai Bachchan had a very controversial past owing to two actors of B-town - Salman Khan and Vivek Oberoi.
+These are the two actors, with whom Aishwarya will neither share screen space nor be cordial with them in the future.
 So, what happened when Aishwarya's hubby, Abhishek Bachchan and her father-in-law, Amitabh Bachchan bumped into Vivek Oberoi and Suresh Oberoi?
 Well, many would expect Abhishek to snub the Oberois but he did just the opposite!

 (Video Courtesy - Yogen Shah)